noraworld/github-to-qiita/README.md

 ![](screenshots/qiita_access_token.png)

 **WARNING:** The above screen shot shows a dummy access token, not a real access token.
-You should not take a screen shot, and must not share it with other people.
+You should not take a screen shot including your access token, and must not share it with other people.
 Please be careful.

 ### Set your Qiita access token to your repository
 Navigate to the Actions secrets creation page, which is accessible at `https://github.com/<USERNAME>/<REPONAME>/settings/secrets/actions/new`.